Types of communication

 The purpose of a memo is to simply inform the audience of new developments.
 But, they may also include persuasion elements and a call to action.

-A memo distributed to the marketing team of a fashion line that informs the team about the newest market research and analysis, findings from focus groups, and results of relevant surveys.
+The document informs the team about the newest market research and analysis, findings from focus groups, and results of relevant surveys.

 The structure of a bulletin is similar to the structure of a typical news story — the most important information is given first.

-Newsletters are another news-like form of written communication that shows progress updates and official statements.
+A newsletter is another news-like form of written communication that shows progress updates and official statements.
 The crucial difference between bulletins and newsletters is that, while bulletins may involve one-time announcements, a newsletter is sent periodically.

 Newsletters are not just meant to inform, but also to improve employee morale, engagement, and productivity.